-- 5/32" Allen Wrench - 3/16" Allen Wrench - 5/64" Allen Wrench - 1.
-Remove the rear wheels and place the frame upside down on a level surface. - 2.
+- 5/32" Allen Wrench - 3/16" Allen Wrench - 1.
+Remove the rear wheels and place the frame on a level surface. - 2.
 Remove the camber tube.
-See "Replacing the Camber Tube" on page 8-2. - 3.
+See "Camber Mounts Replacing the Camber Tube" on page 8-3. - 3.
 Thread the Allen screw through the right side camber tube clamp and into the right side anti-tip mount using the center of the three threaded holes and loosely tighten.
-See Figures 13-6. - 4.
+See Figure 13-6. - 4.
 Repeat Step 3 with the left side camber tube clamp and the left side anti-tip mount. - 5.
 Reinstall the camber tube.
-See "Replacing the Camber Tube" on page 8-2.
+See "Camber Mounts Replacing the Camber Tube" on page 8-3.
 The bumper cannot be reinstalled. - 6.
-With the wheelchair standing upright on a level surface, engage the anti-tip as described under "Engaging" on page 13-2.
+With the wheelchair standing upright on a level surface, engage the anti-tip as described under "User Friendly Flip-Up Anti-Tips Engaging" on page 13-2. - 7.
+Adjust both lower tubes so that the wheels are within 1-1/2" to 2" off the ground.
+See Figure 13-5.
+If this is not possible, proceed to Step 8.
+If you can achieve the proper ground clearance, proceed to Step 9. - 8.
+If you cannot achieve the proper ground clearance in Step 7, then remove the Allen screw installed in Step 3 and reinstall it in either the upper or lower holes in the anti-tip mounts.
+Then repeat Steps 6 and 7. - 9.
+Securely tighten the Allen screws that secure the camber tube clamps to the anti-tip mounts. - 10.
+Securely tighten the Allen screw in each anti-tip mount to secure the anti-tip mount to the camber tube.